-Over the last several years Pinterest has rivaled big social media platforms like Facebook or Twitter.
-It has shown that it’s been a big factor in helping expose businesses and boost conversions.
+Over the last several years Pinterest has rivalled big social media platforms like Facebook or Twitter.
+It has shown that it's been a big factor in helping expose businesses and boost conversions.

 Let's look at some numbers to see how Pinterest is helping businesses:

 - 47% of users have made a purchase based on a Pin.

 - Delivers 300% more revenue per click than Twitter and 27% more than Facebook.

 - The lifespan of a Pin is up to one week.
 The half-life of a tweet is 24 minutes.

 But don't think only big businesses can benefit from this platform.
 Bloggers, marketers and solopreneurs have seen huge traffic gains as a result of using Pinterest.

 Melyssa Griffin doubled her email list and traffic in three months by focusing her efforts on Pinterest.

 The same happened for Kristen of Believe in a Budget.
 Within three short months, she increased her traffic by 400% from Pinterest.

 If you're not sure how to set up your Pinterest account – or the best marketing tactics for Pinterest – use this guide to help you get started: